 We use WordPress.org on a daily basis.
 And not just us: with a market share of 41.0%, WordPress is really dominating the web.
-With this guide we want to show you when it makes sense to use WordPress – and when it doesn’t and how to create your own WordPress site.
+With this guide we want to show you when it makes sense to use WordPress, when it doesn’t and how to create your own WordPress site.

 The main difference between WordPress.org and a hosted website builder like Weebly and Wix is the level of complexity.
 While you barely ever get in touch with the technical side of things using a website builder, you will indeed need some technical understanding in order to run a website with WordPress.org.

 One big advantage of WordPress is its expandability: once your website runs on this platform there are hardly any limits left.
 These are a few real-world examples of scenarios when WordPress makes sense: